-Famed evangelist Billy Graham dies at 99
+Billy Graham, whose 'matchless voice changed the lives of millions,' dies at 99

 Graham passed away at his home in Montreat, North Carolina, spokesman Jeremy Blume said.

-The skinny preacher with the booming voice evangelized to nearly 215 million people over six decades and prayed with every US president since Harry Truman.
+The skinny preacher with the booming voice evangelized to nearly 215 million people over six decades and prayed with US presidents from Harry Truman to Barack Obama.

 Several presidents, including Lyndon Johnson, George W. Bush and Bill Clinton, relied closely on his spiritual counsel.